frosty5689/docker-hath/README.md

 ## Parameters

 * `--net=host` - Uses host network with container, use this if H@H have trouble accepting connections.
 This will let H@H use the host's internal IP for routing instead of the internal IP used by Docker bridge.
+* `--user 99:100` - Replace the UID and GID with the user and group you want H@H to run as.
+This will affect the file ownership of the cache and downloads
 * `-v /hath/cache` - H@H cache
 * `-v /hath/data` - H@H data
 * `-v /hath/download` - H@H download